List of Tom and Jerry characters: The Detective

 The detective is a detective who is the owner of Tom (and presumably Jerry too).
 In his absence, Tom and Jerry work as sleuths themselves, in the process using his name and fame.
 He appeared in the first-season episodes, "Feline Fatale", "One of a Kind", "Haunted Mouse", "Sleuth or Consequences", "Poof!", "Bone Dry", "Cat Napped", and "Curse Case Scenario".

 Dr. Bigby

 Dr. Bigby is an eccentric scientist whose experiments don't always often go according to plan, he is also an owner of Jerry, Napoleon, Hamster and Bot.

 Skid

 Skid is an orange cat that was always the great leader and also always makes the election of the Top cat.
 Both Tom and Butch compete for the Golden Fez in the United Mouse Catchers when they both attempt to capture Jerry.

 George and Junior

-George and Junior are based on the original George and Junior from their only four shorts in the 1940s directed by Tex Avery.
+George and Junior are based on the original George and Junior from their only four shorts in the 1940s designed and directed by Tex Avery.
 They appear in the Season 4 episode of The Tom and Jerry Show, "Shadow of a Doubt".